TheSnakeFang/fangstastic-blog/content/blog/2021-01-13_Do-You-Actually-Want-To-Study-Undergraduate-Computer-Science/index.md

 ---
-title: 'Do You Actually Want To Study Undergraduate Computer Science?'
+title: "Do You Actually Want To Study Undergraduate Computer Science?"
-subheading: 'CS applicants — more competitive and numerous than ever.'
+subheading: "CS applicants — more competitive and numerous than ever."
 description: "Some students who choose Computer Science as their major aren't sure if it's a good choice.
 Given how competitive college admissions for CS can be, there..."
-date: '2021-01-13T02:36:18.450Z'
+date: "2021-01-13T02:36:18.450Z"
 template: post
 category: "College & Career"
 ---

 ![](./0__halMpHytykslC7Fl.jpg)

 The question in the title might at first seem odd — what student applying to Computer Science (CS) doesn’t actually want to study it?

 I’ll start by saying — if you compete in Code Jam, go on GitHub more than social media, or spend your free time on Linux forums shilling for Arch — this article isn’t for you.

-Where I grew up, however, students were by default a CS major_._ Unless you had firm beliefs regarding your major or intended career, the common consensus was “just study CS, and you’ll work it out later.”
+Where I grew up, however, students were by default a CS major*.* Unless you had firm beliefs regarding your major or intended career, the common consensus was “just study CS, and you’ll work it out later.”

 Perhaps they’re not wrong.
 CS pays well, with job opportunities in innumerable fields.
 Tech as a sector grows day-by-day, and the benefits of working from home only look more appealing in the time of a pandemic.
 Low-risk, unathletic, good pay, broadly applicable, easy-to-learn — who wouldn’t recommend CS as the go-to major for wavering high school students not yet sure of their purpose in life?